WHS-Robotics-Classes/I2R_Lab_4-5_Utilizing_the_L298N_Motor_Controller/README.md

 # Arduino 4.1 - Utilizing the L298N Motor Controller
 ## The L298N motor controller is a great way to use DC motors in conjunction with a programmable board like the Arduino UNO.
 It allows us to utilize very basic coding techniques without any additional libraries.
 It supports power supplies from 5V to 25V.
-This example utilizes a 9V battery but a battery pack with 5 AA batteries is sufficient as well.
 ---

 ### Step One: Build the Circuit